Hebrides series - 2012 filming | BBC Scotland

 The series was also nominated for a Cinematography Emmy.

-One episode ("Wolves") was about John's experiences trying to film Yellowstone's Druid Peak wolf pack hunting elk in the depths of winter.
+One episode (“Wolves”) was about trying to film Yellowstone’s Druid Peak wolf pack hunting elk in the depths of winter.

 All five episodes were broadcast in December 2009 and repeated in 2010.